 Well, it quickly appeared that I was at least partially wrong about that.
 Once Slughorn spent the whole following book tacitly throwing Snape and Lily into proximity it was clear that something related to that issue was going to be deployed.
 But I did turn out to be at least somewhat correct insofar as I was convinced that whatever the connection was, it would turn out to be something more significant than a case of unrequited teen lurve.

 For the purposes of the plot, Memory Charming a 2-year-old Neville Longbottom was useless.
 Utterly useless.
 There was no real *bang* there.
 What the reader needed at that point was a reason to know just why Neville was significant to the story.
 Because it was obvious to all of us that he was significant.
 We just couldn’t see exactly how.
-Well, we’ve been given much better reasons to think so than that old lame-arsed effort by this time.
+Well, by this time we’ve been given much better reasons to think so than that old lame-arsed effort.

 • • • •